Decision Support Toolbox

 Line Officer Guide

 This guide for fire management was created to aid Line Officers who oversee fire management from the preseason through the life of a fire and after.
-It is sponsored by the National Forest Service Line Officer Team (LOT) and was developed by the WFM RD&A with recommendations from Agency Administrators and Line Officers.
+It is sponsored by Forest Service, the National Line Officer Team (NLOT) and was developed by the WFM RD&A with recommendations from Agency Administrators and Line Officers.

 2016 USFS Wildland Fire Risk Management Protocols